BlancaCruz/ios-control-flow-lab/README.md

 case "snickers":
  print("Hungry?
 Grab a Snickers")
 }

+Answer: No default case in the switch statement
 ```

 - No parentheses around the conditions
 - No opening and closing brackets in each of the cases
-- No default case in the switch statement
+-
 - No print statement right outside the switch statement

 ***